Setting up a South African bank account is going to be one of your first steps as a new expat in South Africa. Use this guide to get started.

 - Three months of bank statements

-Non-resident bank account in South Africa
+Non-resident bank account

 - Passport/birth certificate